tlorenzi/You-Dont-Know-JS/get-started/ch3.md

 The preceding code snippet would be far less useful if `this` was resolved to `homework`.
 Yet, in many other languages, it would seem `this` would be `homework` because the `study()` method is indeed defined on `homework`.

 Unlike many other languages, JS's `this` being dynamic is a critical component of allowing prototype delegation, and indeed `class`, to work as expected!

-## Asking "Why?"

-The intended take-away from this chapter is that there's a lot more to JS under the hood than is obvious from glancing at the surface.

-As you are *getting started* learning and knowing JS more closely, one of the most important skills you can practice and bolster is curiosity, and the art of asking "Why?" when you encounter something in the language.

-Even though this chapter has gone quite deep on some of the topics, many details have still been entirely skimmed over.
-There's much more to learn here, and the path to that starts with you asking the *right* questions of your code.
-Asking the right questions is a critical skill of becoming a better developer.

-In the final chapter of this book, we're going to briefly look at how JS is divided, as covered across the rest of the *You Don't Know JS Yet* book series.
-Also, don't skip Appendix B of this book, which has some practice code to review some of the main topics covered in this book.